hphelion/documentation/moonshot/os-3rd-party-licenses.md

 warranty.
 HP shall not be liable for technical or editorial errors or omissions contained herein.
 The information contained herein is subject to change without notice.

-HP Cloud OS is experimental and is provided as a courtesy, free of charge, "AS-IS" by Hewlett-Packard Company ("HP").
+HP Cloud OS for Moonshot is experimental and is provided as a courtesy, free of charge, "AS-IS" by Hewlett-Packard Company ("HP").
 HP shall have no obligation to maintain or support this software.

 HP MAKES NO EXPRESS OR IMPLIED WARRANTY OF ANY KIND REGARDING THIS SOFTWARE INCLUDING ANY